Create an External access token

-API tokens allow external services, scripts, or applications to authenticate with Portal APIs.
+External access tokens, much like an API token, allow external services, scripts, or applications to authenticate with Portal APIs.
 Tokens are typically used for integrations, automation, and service-to-service access.

-You must be a Portal admin to create or update API tokens.
+You must be a Portal admin to create or update External access tokens.

 Step 1: Open App Settings